RavinduW/CourseEnrollmentSystem/README.md

 # CourseEnrollmentSystem
-JavaSE project for a course enrollment system in a private institute
+JavaSE project for a course enrollment system in a private university